mosarhat/mosarhat/README.md

 - A Vanilla JS project that is complex, and utilizes a backend: QBL?? (iykyk).
 - A Vanilla JS website that will be converted to React: TBD.
 - A personal website, with a blog, and portfolio showcase, using React.
 This is for me to write about more advanced topics I've learned in the future regarding HTML, CSS, and JavaScript.
+I also want to include a 'Photography Section' for my photos.
 - Build a website that inputs two sets of text, and provides sentiment analysis.
 However, you cannot use an API to do the sentiment analysis.
 Must use Python/Flask.

 #### App Development